Bridgeland Edmonton Trail N.E. Main Street

 Project background

-The City has developed a Streetscape Master Plan for Bridgeland based on citizen feedback, technical analysis, and financial considerations.
+The City developed a Streetscape Master Plan for Bridgeland based on citizen feedback, technical analysis, and financial considerations.

 The vision for the Bridgeland Main Streets project is to build a streetscape that includes well-designed, quality public realm elements and public space, that prioritize the pedestrian experience and will support ongoing redevelopment and a thriving economic environment.
 Once complete, it will offer a variety of safe, accessible mobility connections, new community gathering spaces, and a uniquely Bridgeland character.